abdellatif-belmady/abdellatif-belmady/web/Documentations/Libraries/numpy.md

      [ 10.
 11. 12. ]]
     mean = 6.76666666667

-!!!
-Info ""
 Note that this computes the mean of all elements in the `ndarray`, regardless of its shape.

 Here are a few more useful `ndarray` methods:

 ```py
 for func in (a.min, a.max, a.sum, a.prod, a.std, a.var):